cac-t-u-s/cac-t-u-s.github.io/pages/sequencer.md

 <img src="sequencer_img/sequencer.png" width="40%">

-The **sequencer** is a document and musical container allowing to organize musical objects and processes in time.
+The **sequencer** is a document and musical container organizing musical objects and processes in time.

+A sequencer can contain:
+- [Object boxes](objects), scheduled in a common time refential
+- [Abstractions (patches)](abstraction), produing muisocal objects, or any other data
+- Other [function boxes](function-box) connecting all these together.

-Following the OM# document framework, the sequencer can therefore be used as a top-level container [document](doc-management), or embedded in a patch as an [abstraction box](abstractions).
+Following the OM# document framework, the sequencer can be used as a top-level container [document](doc-management), or embedded in a patch as an [abstraction box](abstractions).

 <img src="sequencer_img/new-sequencer.png" align="right">